qbead/qbeadWebsite/content/book/sight.md

 ---

 ::: intro-box
-You'll will learn how to trick your eyes into perceiving a rainbow of colors using only red, green, and blue LEDs.
+You will learn how to trick your eyes into perceiving a rainbow of colors using only red, green, and blue LEDs.
 This lesson has two parts:

 1. <strong> Colors</strong>: Learn more about how your eyes detect color and program the SpinWheel to mimic arbitrary colors.
 2. <strong> Persistence of Vision</strong>: Use the SpinWheel to explore a limitation of our eyes that animators take advantage of.